UffizziCloud/uffizzi/README.md

 - **🪶 Lightweight** - Uffizzi test environments are isolated namespaces within a single cluster.
 This level of abstraction helps reduce a team's infrastructure footprint and associated overhead.

-- **🔁 Event-driven** - Designed to integrate with any CI/CD system, Uffizzi environments are created, updated, or deleted via triggering events, such as pull requests or new release tags.
+- **🔁 Event-driven** - Designed to integrate with any CI system, Uffizzi environments are created, updated, or deleted via triggering events, such as pull requests or new release tags.
 Uffizzi generates a secure HTTPS URL for each environment, which is continually refreshed in response to new events.

 - **🧼 Clean** - The ephemeral nature of Uffizzi test environments means your team can test new features or release candidates in clean, parallel environments before merging or promoting to production.